 An "enclosed cab" is a place where you can sit and be protected while pesticides are being applied around you.
-Enclosed cabs can be the cockpit of a crop duster, or any tractor, truck, or car with windows and doors that can close.
+Enclosed cabs can be on any tractor, truck, or car with windows and doors that can close.
 Enclosed cabs should keep you from touching anything outside that has pesticide on it.
-Pesticide applicators, pilots, and flaggers can help protect themselves by using enclosed cabs.
+Pesticide applicators can help protect themselves by using enclosed cabs.